Castlemaine Surrounds

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Accessibility is rated limited with residents typically located 1127 meters from nearest stop.
-Average service frequency across all routes is 26 trips per day, equating to approximately 5 weekly trips per individual stop.
+The accessibility of transport is rated as limited, with residents typically located 1127 meters from the nearest transport stop.
+On average, service frequency across all routes is 26 trips per day, equating to approximately 5 weekly trips per individual stop.

 Frequently Asked Questions - Transport